consortium/hybridaudio/README.md

 By Daniel Jackson, Lorain Furter, Simon Worthington and many more great people associated to the Hybrid Publishing Consortium.

-The Hybrid Player Audio is a media player designed for audio based web publications that also includes images, texts and maps.
+The Hybrid Player Audio is a media player designed for audio based web publications that can include images, texts and maps.
 Hybrid Player Audio (HPA) is a lightweight framework that allows deep linking of all the media used and a timeline along which the media can be syscronised.
 For example HPA can be used create a slide show to accompany audio playback and have text sycronised to follow the audio.

 HPA is currently in a proof of concept rapid prototyping phase (October 2015)